 Note: CJM is all about the customer journey.
 A customer may buy your product for another person to use it.
 From this point onward, when we use the term “customer”, we imply a person looking for a product, choosing and buying it.
 The actual user may either be the same or another person.

-There are other maps besides the CJM: UJM, Customer experience map, Service Blueprint.
+There are other maps besides the CJM: UJM, Customer experience map, canvas, Service Blueprint.
 The approach to map design is the same.
 We’ll elaborate on the differences in a mere moment.

 Journey mapping demonstrates the user interaction with your product.
 The map highlights minor interactions, emotions, and all other factors affecting the purchase decision which you may not see in your funnel.